Nsb2020/Loan-Default-Prediction-/README.md

 * termdays: Term of loan
 * longitude_gps and latitude_gps: geographical location of the customer
 * good_bad_flag: (good = settled loan on time; bad = did not settled loan on time) - this is the target variable that we need to predict

+# Skills and Technologies
+* Programming (Python)
+* Data Preprocessing
+* Exploratory Data Analysis
+* Data Visualization(Seaborn and Matplotlib)
+* Machine Learning
+* Google Collobarotory Notebook

+# Model Selection

+Model_1 (the Random Forest Decision Classifier) has a precision score of 0.68, a recall score of 0.76, and an accuracy score of 0.7584.
+While Model_2 (the Gradient Bosting Decision Classifier) has a precision score of 0.67, a recall score of 0.75, and an accuracy score of 0.7538, Hence, taking all this classification report into consideration, Model_1 (the Random Forest Decision Classifier) will make a better prediction and would be a great fit to solve our business problem.
+Aside from the result metrics, Model_2 (Gradient Bosting Classifier) takes a longer period to fit the data set into the model as compared to Model_1 (Random Forest Classifier), which has a very short fitting period, and that can be of great advantage.